 We believe that all our pupils should have an equal opportunity to benefit from school activities and visits (curricular and extra-curricular) independent of their parents’ financial means.
-Therefore, we ensure to minimalize the financial barriers which may prevent some pupils taking full advantage of the opportunities that the school provides.
+This Charging and Remissions policy describes how we will do our best to ensure a good range of visits and activities is offered and, at the same time, try to minimise the financial barriers which may prevent some pupils taking full advantage of the opportunities.

 When organising school trips or visits to enrich the curriculum and the educational experience of the children, the school invites parents to contribute to the cost.
 All contributions are voluntary.
 If a trip goes ahead, it will include children whose parents have not paid any contribution.

 If a parent wishes their child to take part in a school trip or event, but is unwilling or unable to make a voluntary contribution, the child will participate fully in the trip or activity.

 The following is a list of additional activities, organised by the school, which require voluntary contributions from parents.
 These activities are known as ‘optional extras’.
 This list is not exhaustive:

 The cost of trips and activities may be subsidised for children in receipt of the Pupil Premium Grant.
 Parents and carers will be so informed when these occasions arise.

 Where an “optional extra” is being provided, a charge will be made for providing materials, books, instruments or equipment.

 The school will charge for Board and Lodgings and the charge will not exceed the actual cost.